There’s no evidence to support using apple cider vinegar for shingles pain. But other natural remedies, like oatmeal baths, may provide some relief.

 If you have shingles, you may be tempted to try home remedies for pain relief.

-This article reviews the use of ACV for shingles, whether it’s effective, any potential risks involved, as well as some safer alternatives.
+This article reviews the use of ACV for shingles, whether it’s effective, any potential risks involved, and some alternatives.

-Several home remedy recipes online for relieving shingles pain using ACV can be found online.
+Several home remedy recipes for relieving shingles pain using ACV can be found online.

 Some popular options include applying ACV directly to the shingles rash, usually in combination with other ingredients like honey, or taking a bath that contains a small amount of ACV in the bathwater.

-Reportedly, ACV can help relieve some of the painful stinging and itching of the shingles rash, as well as potentially help cleanse the rash and kill Herpes zoster, the virus that causes it.
+Some people believe ACV can help relieve some of the painful stinging and itching of the shingles rash and potentially help cleanse the rash and kill the herpes zoster virus that causes it.

-There are some risks to using ACV, which mostly stem from improperly diluting it before applying it to your skin.
+There are some risks to using ACV, which mainly stem from improperly diluting it before applying it to your skin.

 There’s no strong evidence to support the use of other home remedies for shingles pain, including ACV.

-You should not apply undiluted ACV directly to your shingles rash or your skin, as it can cause burns.
+You should not apply ACV directly to your shingles rash or skin, as it can cause burns.

-In addition to working closely with your healthcare provider, your best options for managing shingles pain include taking oatmeal baths and applying cool compresses and calamine lotion.
+In addition to working closely with your healthcare professional, your best options for managing shingles pain include taking oatmeal baths and applying cool compresses and calamine lotion.